OSGeo/grass/lib/init/variables.md

     the requested compressor.
 Compressors that are always available are RLE, ZLIB, and LZ4.
 The compressors BZIP2 and ZSTD must be enabled when configuring GRASS for compilation.

+GRASS_CONFIG_DIR
+:   \[grass startup script\]\
+    specifies root path for GRASS configuration directory.
+If not specified, the default placement of the configuration directory is
+    used: `$HOME` on GNU/Linux, `$HOME/Library` on Mac OS X, and `%APPDATA%` on MS Windows.

 GRASS_DB_ENCODING
 :   \[various modules, wxGUI\]\